Influence of a mortality trade-off on the spreading rate of cane toads fronts: Proof of : construction of travelling waves

 \subsubsection{The profile is travelling with the minimal speed $c_b^*$.}

 In this section, we present the arguments showing that the constructed front has the minimal speed $c_b^*$.
 It roughly goes as follows.
-First, up to adjusting the normalization if necessary, the solution necessarily satisfies $\inf_{\R} \mu(\cdot,\underline\theta) = 0$.
-Since this infimum cannot be attained, we have necessarily $\liminf_{\xi \to + \infty} \mu(\xi,\underline\theta) = 0$.
-This enforces $c = c^*_b$ for our wave.
-Indeed, we show that any solution with $c<c^*_b$ cannot be bounded below at $\xi = -\infty$ by building a sub-solution.
-The proof of these lemmas are extremely similar to the work in \cite{AlfaroCovilleRaoul,BouinCalvez}, so we omit some details.
+First, any solution with $c \leq c^*_b$ that is bounded away from zero at $\{\theta = \underline\theta\}$ is, in fact, bounded from below on $\{\theta=\underline\theta\}$ by a constant $\omega>0$ that is independent of $\mu$.
+Contrasting this lower bound with the choice of normalization, we argue that $\lim_{\xi\to \infty} \mu(\xi,\underline\theta) = 0$.
+Finally, by building oscillating sub-solutions, we show that this limit holds only when $c \geq c^*_b$, which, in view of \Cref{lem:upboundc} implies that $c = c^*_b$.
+The ideas used here are similar to those in \cite{AlfaroCovilleRaoul,BouinCalvez}.

 \begin{lemma} There exists $\omega > 0$ such that any solution $(c,\mu)$ constructed in \Cref{slabsol} with $c \in \left[ 0 , c_b^*\right]$ and $\inf_{\xi \in \R} \mu(\xi,\underline\theta) > 0$ satisfies $\inf_{\xi \in \R} \mu(\xi,\underline\theta) > \omega$. \end{lemma}